blthayer/disquip-bot/README.rst

 Configuration
 -------------

-All the necessary configuration parameters for Disquip Bot are defined in ``disquip.ini``, which you should have downloaded during the `Installation Preliminaries`_.
+All the necessary configuration parameters for DisQuip Bot are defined in ``disquip.ini``, which you should have downloaded during the `Installation Preliminaries`_.
 Rather than list every configuration option here, they're all listed in ``disquip.ini``.
 Open that file with